-- Are not shown on line 2 and - Are not definitely related to your U.S. source income.
+- Are not shown on line 2, and Are not definitely related to your U.S. - source income.

 Line 3a.
-Before you complete line 3a, read Itemized deduction limit starting on page 9.
+Before you complete line 3a, read Itemized deduction limit starting on page 13.

-Enter the following itemized deductions (from Schedule A (Form 1040)) on line 3a:
+Enter the following itemized deductions (from Schedule A (Form 1040)) on line 3a.

-- Medical expenses (line 4)

-- Real estate taxes (line 6)
+- Medical expenses (line 4)Real estate taxes (line 6)

-- Gifts to charity (line 18)